Post-quantum Zero Knowledge in Constant Rounds: Preliminaries

+We define proof and argument systems that are secure against quantum adversaries.
+We start with classical protocols and proceed to define quantum protocols.
 In what follows, we denote by $(\zkP, \zkV)$ a protocol between two parties $\zkP$ and $\zkV$.
 For common input $\ins$, we denote by $\view_{\zkV}\prot{\zkP}{\zkV}(\ins)$ the output of $\zkV$ in the protocol.
-For honest verifiers, this output will be a single bit indicating acceptance (or rejection), malicious quantum verifiers may have arbitrary quantum output (which is captured by the verifier outputting its inner quantum state at the end of interaction).
+For honest verifiers, this output will be a single bit indicating acceptance or rejection of the proof.
+Malicious quantum verifiers may have arbitrary quantum output (which is formally captured by the verifier outputting its inner quantum state).